 Home Depot, IKEA, furniture stores, and other retail outlets have experts on staff that will help you incorporate their products into your design.
 Their services are often free, though the products are not.
 Yet, many times these staff members can authorize discounts or know of upcoming sales that will help you stay within your budget.

 Rather than having a decorator take care of everything, you can request that they put together a general plan for you to work with.
 Many decorators can provide a room layout or color scheme in only a few hours.
 If your budget allows, they can provide a more detailed plan.

-You'll have to do the rest of the work (the painting, picture hanging, reupholstering, etc).
-However, with a great plan, half of the work is done and you'll be well on your way toward your end result.
+You'll have to do the rest of the work, like the painting, picture hanging, reupholstering, etc. However, with a great plan, half of the work is done and you'll be well on your way toward your end result.